How to Get Tooth Abscess Pain Relief Fast

 Use clove oil.

-Clove oil has been used for centuries as a natural remedy for pain relief.
-The active ingredient in clove oil, eugenol, has analgesic and antibacterial properties that can help to reduce pain and fight infection.
-To use clove oil, apply a few drops to a cotton ball and hold it against the affected tooth for five minutes at a time.
+Clove oil is an essential oil that has been used for centuries as a natural remedy for pain relief.
+The active ingredient in essential oil, eugenol, has analgesic and antibacterial properties that can help to reduce pain and fight infection.
+To use this essential oil, apply a few drops to a cotton ball and hold it against the affected tooth for five minutes at a time.
 Repeat this several times per day as needed

 6. Oregano oil

 Oregano oil is another essential oil that has both analgesic and antibacterial properties.
-To use oregano oil, mix 1-2 drops with one tablespoon of olive oil and apply it to the affected area with a cotton swab.
+To use this essential oil, mix 1-2 drops with one tablespoon of olive oil and apply it to the affected area with a cotton swab.
 Repeat every few hours as necessary.

 7. Drink chamomile tea